rakudo/rakudo/NOMMAP.markdown

 ## Magicals
 $_, $/, $!, @_ and %_ handling.

+## when statements
+when needs to properly find use correct outer scope

 ## Flesh out signatures and parameters
 While basic binding works again now, there's plenty of stuff to "put back".